qslin/MiMut/README.md

 ### For the secondary workflow

 Step 1-8 are the same as the primary workflow.

+> Note: the SL9 genome is available in MiMut package.
+Make sure to decompress it before using MiMut: `gzip -d ../MiMut/genomes/SL9g_v2.0.fa.gz`

 9. Execute MiMut (please replace the paths to where your files were stored):
 `sh path/to/MiMut/MiMut.sh -r path/to/reference/genome -g path/to/reference/annotation -c path/to/reference/cds -p path/to/reference/proteins -l path/to/mutant/library -f file/of/raw/read/paths -b path/to/the/second/genome`